 Hardly a day goes by without someone accusing me of being a “shill.”
 You see, I have the audacity to say that we should be getting scientific information from reputable scientific sources (i.e., the peer-reviewed literature), rather than trusting blogs, conspiracy theorist websites, etc. In the minds of science deniers, however, that can only mean one thing: I have sold my soul to Monsatan/Big Pharma and am now a hired gun who roams the internet spreading propaganda.
 Even those who don’t go quite to that extreme often claim that I am “in love with Monsanto” or am a big supporter of pharmaceutical companies, but nothing could be further from the truth.
 I have never received any money from a corporation, nor do I particularly like big business.
-In fact, I dislike large corporations and detest many giants, such as Walmart.
+In fact, I am pretty left-leaning on most economic issues.

 So if I don’t like big business, why would I spend so much time and effort promoting GMOs, vaccines, etc.?
 It’s really quite simple: a veritable mountain of evidence says that GMOs are safe, vaccines don’t cause autism, vaccines save lives, etc. I support the science not the companies who benefit from the science.
 It is entirely possible to loath a company’s business policies and still think that their scientific claims are correct.